ilham9649/trading-agent-bot/README.md

 For issues and questions:
 1. Check the troubleshooting section
-2. Review logs for error messages
+2. Review logs: `tail -f bot.log`
 3. Ensure all dependencies are installed
 4. Verify API keys are correct and active
+5. Ensure TradingAgents is cloned in the project directory